bormaxi8080/osint-timeline/DRAFT.md

 A list of OSINT tools and resources that may be useful to you when conducting investigations related to Poland: https://github.com/paulpogoda/OSINT-Tools-Poland

+Helium is a Python library for automating browsers such as Chrome and Firefox: https://github.com/mherrmann/helium

 Meioc - Extracting IoC data from eMail: https://github.com/drego85/meioc

 MorphUrl - A command-line tool for IP address and URL obfuscation/de-obfuscation, providing diverse techniques for enhanced privacy and security: https://github.com/whiteSHADOW1234/MorphURL